Peterborough Transit: History

 Transit began in Peterborough as a streetcar service with the Peterborough and Ashburnham Street Railway Company, which was established in 1893 and operated until 1898.
 This was followed by the Peterborough Radial Railway Company, which operated from 1902 until 1927.
 This ended the streetcar era in Peterborough.

 Cooney and Joplin was briefly the only transit company in the city during 1927 after the Peterborough Radial Railway Company ceased operations.
 Later in 1927, Border Transit Limited started.
 It operated until 1978 at which point the present day Peterborough Transit began operations and continues today.

 In June 2020, Peterborough transit route system change from a hub-style transit system to a grid-style transit system due to the COVID-19 pandemic.
 As a result, there was nine main routes (down from the original 12 routes) and three community bus routes (up from the original 1 route).

-In May 2021, a new Selwyn "The Link" bus system connecting the major Selwyn towns to Peterborough.
+In May 2021, Peterborough County and Peterborough Transit introduced Selwyn "The Link" bus network.
+The network connects Curve Lake, Bridgenorth, Lakefield, and Ennismore to Trent U Bata.

 In September 2021, Route 11 Water became the 10th route in the transit system.
-There is no Route 1 in the Peterborough transit system.

 Starting on January 2, 2022, all kids 12 years and under will be able to ride the transit system for free as part of a pilot project.
 The pilot project is expected to run through 2022.